statamic/docs/content/collections/docs/debugging.md

 ## Logs

 Statamic uses Laravel's logging handling system to log messages and errors to file, debug service, or even Slack.
 The default behavior logs these messages to files stored in `storage/logs`.
-Each day gets its own separate file so it can feel special.
+Each day gets its own separate file so it can feel special (and make it easier to find what you're looking for).

 Learn more about [configuring other logging channels](https://laravel.com/docs/logging#configuration) on the Laravel docs.